 The Good, the Bad and the Ugly

 For charities and other nonprofits soliciting in Washington, D.C. (including applications for federal grants), unless exempt by statute, a charitable business license from the D.C.
 Department of Consumer and Regulatory Affairs (“DCRA”) is needed.
-The form used for this purpose is ironically named the BBL-EZ, with BBL standing for “Basic Business License” and EZ allegedly standing for “Easy”.
+The online form used for this purpose is ironically named the BBL-EZ, with BBL standing for “Basic Business License” and EZ allegedly standing for “Easy”.
 This is surely a misnomer, because there is nothing basic or easy about obtaining a charitable solicitation license in Washington, D.C.